SHOWING 1 - 1 OF 1 RESULTS

 Additionally, any national firearm registration requirements may apply.
 See your national support element for further details.
 Note: Your personal weapon must be on your orders or it is not authorized.

-USAG Benelux integrates and delivers quality base operations support (infrastructure and services) to Soldiers, Families, and Retirees to enable readiness for USAREUR-AF, NATO, and deployed elements of a globally responsive Army, while continuously maintaining protection as our number one priority.
+USAG Benelux integrates and delivers quality base support to enable readiness for NATO, USAREUR, and deployed elements of a globally responsive Army, while continuously maintaining protection as our number one priority.

 USAG Benelux - Brussels (formerly known as NATO Support Activity and as U.S. Army Garrison Brussels) was originally activated in August 1967 when NATO Headquarters moved from Paris to Brussels and when SHAPE began to function in Belgium.

 The U.S. Army was designated as the executive agency to support all U.S. government entities, including department of defense and non-DOD agencies, assigned to the Brussels area.
 USAG Benelux-Brussels is the means by which the U.S. Army exercises this responsibility.

 Presently over 3,088 Service Members, Department of Defense and Department of State civilians and their family members living in and around Brussels Belgium receive some form of administrative support from USAG Benelux - Brussels.The support will differ depending on status.

 For starters Which "Status" do you Fall Under?

 Brussels is an anomaly among military communities overseas.
 Although the U.S. Army, through the U.S. Army Garrison, Brussels, is the DoD Executive Agent providing all, most, or some support to our Joint and Inter-agency community, the status of your sponsor determines who will provide you with which services.